top of page

 School Regattas (if carrying local high school crews through)

-• 1-3 March 2024 Meridian South Island Secondary School Championships
+• 6 - 8 March 2026: Meridian South Island Secondary School Championships – Lake Ruataniwha, Twizel

 bottom of page